PalmPalm7/CS162-Group13-Clone/doc/project1.md

 ```
 ### Synchronization

- when the kernel called the scheduler, we block any interrupt for the scheduler, so there is no need for
-considering synchronization issues.
+When the kernel calls the scheduler, interrupts are turned off so there is no need for considering synchronization issues.

 ### Rationale